astropy/reproject/docs/howto/multiple_images.rst

     >>> image_stack.shape
     (2, 1024, 1024)

-The header still describes only the two celestial dimensions, so the extra leading dimension is treated as representing separate images sharing the same coordinates, and we can reproject both images in a single call (here ``header_out`` is a header describing the desired output projection):
+The header still describes only the two celestial dimensions, so we can reproject both images in a single call (here ``header_out`` is a header describing the desired output projection):

 .. doctest-skip::